nedtaylor/athena/docs/source/layers/layers.rst

 The athena library is designed with extensibility in mind, allowing users to create custom layers by extending the ``base_layer_type``.

+.. rubric:: Blocks

+Blocks are a convenient way to group multiple layers together into a single unit that can be added to a network.
+An example of a custom block is the :ref:`orthogonal_nop_block_type <orthogonal-nop-block>`, which combines an orthogonal basis projection with a spectral mixing path and a local bypass.

 See the tutorial: :ref:`Creating Custom Layers <custom-layers>`